 - Data collection and acquisition: Track and collect real-time data about processes, materials, and operations and use it to make better decisions and increase efficiency.

-- Labor management: Track worker schedules, qualifications, and authorizations to optimize labor management with less investment of time and resources from management.
+- labour management: Track worker schedules, qualifications, and authorisations to optimise labour management with less investment of time and resources from management.

 - Quality management: Track quality deviations and exceptions for improved quality control management and documentation.

 - Process management: Manage the entire production process from order release to finished goods.
 Gain insight into bottlenecks and points that affect quality while creating full production traceability.